 Certified Green Restaurants®

-All of the dining halls and the UNH Dairy Bar at the University of New Hampshire have been 3 Star Certified Green Restaurants® by the Green Restaurant Association.
 Through continued sustainability efforts, waste elimination, energy conservation, and extensive recycling, the dining halls and UNH Dairy Bar were able to meet the requirements for this honor.
+Some of the sustainability measures that the Green Restaurant Association focused on include:

 To find out more information about the Green Restaurant Association and the certification details for the locations click on the links below.